2006–07 West Virginia Mountaineers men's basketball team

 The 2006–07 West Virginia Mountaineers men's basketball team represented West Virginia University from Morgantown, West Virginia in the 2006-07 season.
 After impressive finishes in the Sweet Sixteen and Elite Eight the last two years, the Mountaineers seemed poised to improve on those last two seasons, opening with a 10-1 nonconference schedule.
 Only to post a 9-7 in Big East conference play, placing 7th.
 After a loss in the quarterfinals of the Big East tournament, the Mountaineers would accept an invitation to the National Invitation Tournament, where they would win the championship.
 Following the season, coach John Beilein would depart to become the next head coach at Michigan.
-Beilein would be replaced by current WVU coach Bob Huggins.
+Beilein would be replaced by Bob Huggins.